rwieruch/blog_robinwieruch_content/complete-firebase-authentication-react-tutorial.md

 export default rootStore;
 {{< /highlight >}}

-- the root store with all its stores can be passed to the component tree now, this way, you connect the state layer with the view layer
+The MobX setup is done.
+Now, you can connect your state layer with your view layer.
+The MobX stores can be provided to the component hierarchy by using MobX's bridging Provider component.

 In *src/index.js* file:

-{{< highlight javascript "hl_lines=3 6 7 11 13" >}}
+{{< highlight javascript "hl_lines=3 6 10 12" >}}
 import React from 'react';
 import ReactDOM from 'react-dom';
 import { Provider } from 'mobx-react';